FOR LAWYERS

 July 10, 2022

-Of those who look for answers to questions about their basic rights, many turn to employee handbooks or contracts to define the limits of their freedoms and responsibilities.
+Many of those who look for answers to questions about their basic rights turn to employee handbooks or contracts to define the limits of their freedoms and responsibilities.
 However, there are some rights that are fundamentally guaranteed by law but may not be prominently featured by employers, whether through negligence, malice, or some other reason.
-Today, AAL has compiled a few of the basic rights that employees have in the workplace.
+Today, AAL has compiled an overview of some basic rights that employees have in the workplace.

 1. The right to unionize

-A contentious topic in the modern labor market is the right to form and join a union.
-Unions are groups made up of workers within a workplace who agree to use their numbers to leverage better wages, safer working conditions, or other benefits for their members.
-They do this by leveraging their numbers against the employer’s corporate power.
+A fundamental yet often contentious topic in the modern labor market involves the right to form and join unions and engage in collective bargaining.
+Unions are organizations consisting of employees within a workplace who come together to collectively negotiate for better wages, working conditions, and other benefits for their members.
+They achieve this by using their collective bargaining power to negotiate with the employer and advocate for their rights and interests.
+This often involves using their numbers to counterbalance the corporate power of the employer.

-The National Labor Relations Act of 1935 is the law that codifies an employee’s right to unionize.
-According to section 7 of the Act, “Employees shall have the right to self-organization, to form, join, or assist labor organizations, to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection.”
+Under section 7 of the National Labor Relations Act of 1935, employees have “the right to self-organization, to form, join, or assist labor organizations, to bargain collectively through representatives of their choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection.”

 2. The right to a safe work environment

-If a new hazard appears, workers have the right to stop working until the immediate danger subsides in accordance with OSHA regulations.
+If a new hazard appears, workers have the right to stop working until the immediate danger subsides and the workplace becomes compliant with OSHA regulations.
 If an employer does not meet or consistently ignores OSHA safety standards, then an employee has the right to file a whistleblower complaint with OSHA.
 If an employee does file a whistleblower complaint, they also have the right to be protected from retaliation.
-Employers who retaliate against whistleblowers will find themselves facing even steeper consequences.
+Employers who retaliate against whistleblowers may find themselves facing even steeper consequences.

-At all stages in the employment process employees have a right to be free from discriminatory behavior.
-If there is discrimination during the hiring, working, or firing process, then the employee can file a complaint with the Equal Employment Opportunity Commission (EEOC).
+Employees have a right to be free from discriminatory behavior at all stages of the employment process.
+If there is discrimination during the hiring, working, or firing process, the employee can file a complaint with the Equal Employment Opportunity Commission (EEOC).

-The EEOC is a part of the Department of Labor dedicated to addressing discrimination in employment.
-The EEOC enforces a number of anti-discrimination laws including the Age Discrimination in Employment Act, the Americans with Disabilites Act, and Title VII of the Civil Rights Act of 1964.
-This gives the EEOC the jurisdiction to investigate discrimination based on:
+The EEOC operates under the Department of Labor’s authority, and is tasked with administering and enforcing employment laws enacted under the Age Discrimination in Employment Act, the Americans with Disabilities Act, and Title VII of the Civil Rights Act of 1964.
+This gives the EEOC the jurisdiction to investigate discrimination based on the following:

 • Age